apbendi/bitsyspec/BITSY.md

 # Bitsy

-Bitsy aims to be the best language to target when building your first compiler or interpreter.
-It is a resource for programmers learning about language implementation.
+Bitsy aims to be the best language to implement when writing your first compiler or interpreter.
+It is a resource for programmers learning about language design.

 A secondary goal of Bitsy is to look familiar to most imperative programmers.
 In contrast to other languages often used to teach language implementation,